dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 You can send a url using the associated channel.

-The voice search will look into the sources described in the '$OPENHAB_USERDATA/habspeaker/media/web-audio.json'.

 ### WebAudio

 Uses a web audio element to play the configured url.

 You can send a url using the associated channel.

-The voice search will look into the sources described in the '$OPENHAB_USERDATA/habspeaker/media/web-video.json'.

-### YouTube

-No YouTube code is loaded until you play a video.
-Uses the official YouTube iframe api.

-The voice search will look into the sources described in the '$OPENHAB_USERDATA/habspeaker/media/youtube.json' or fallback to the YouTube search.

-For the YouTube search functionalities to work you need to have configured your api key for a Google Cloud project.
-You can check the first step on the 'Calling the API' section [here](https://developers.google.com/youtube/v3/docs#calling-the-api), then enable YouTube Data API with this link (with your project id) 'https://console.developers.google.com/apis/api/youtube.googleapis.com/overview?project=$PROJECT_ID_HERE'.

-If the search returns a channel, its 'uploaded videos playlist' will be loaded on the iframe.

-Be aware that the YouTube data api have quotas.
-You can use the search around 100 times per day.

-### Spotify

-Requires a premium subscription.

-No Spotify code is loaded if you don't configure your spotify app client id.
-It make use of the official spotify web api.

-These are the required configuration steps:

-* You need to create an app in the spotify developers dashboard [here](https://developer.spotify.com/dashboard/login), when created add this allowed redirect url "$YOUR_OPENHAB_URL/rest/habspeaker/spotify/login/callback".
-* Then add the client id in the habspeaker general configuration **Settings / Other Services - HAB Speaker**.
-* Now navigate to "$YOUR_OPENHAB_URL/rest/habspeaker/spotify/login/callback" and you should be redirected to the spotify login.
-* If the login goes ok you will see a confirmation text on the top left of the page.

-After this setup any speaker you start will be exposed as a remote player to spotify using its configured label. (opened speakers need to be restarted)

-You can also control the player using the related voice commands, thing channels and the basic widget displayed on the HABSpeaker UI while playing.

-The voice search will look into the sources described in the '$OPENHAB_USERDATA/habspeaker/media/youtube.json' or fallback to the Spotify search.

-Note: spotify search just search by individual songs now, pending to improve.

-## Electron App

-The UI can be built as an electron application.

-The electron application avoid two limitations of the web version:

-* Do not requires https, it can be used over http.
-* Do not requires an initial user interaction to use audio.

 ### Setup